-She said to me, “You’re going to be a teacher.
+“You’re going to be a teacher.
 That’s fantastic!
-I’m sure you’re going to live a really great life.
+I’m sure you’re going to live a really good life.
 But it wouldn’t hurt for you to become financially smart.
 Start now while you’re young.“

 [Disclaimer]: The information within this post does not serve as formal financial advice.
 Consult with your personal financial advisor to receive customized, targeted advice specific to your unique money situation.